7. Federation Services

 Self-Descriptions in a Catalogue are either loaded directly into a Catalogue or exchanged from another Catalogue through inter-Catalogue synchronization functions.

 Since Self-Descriptions are protected by cryptographic signatures, they are immutable and cannot be changed once published.
 This implies that after any changes to a Self-Description, the Participant as the Self-Description issuer has to sign the Self-Description again and release it as a new version.
-The lifecycle state of a Self-Description is described in a separate chapter.
+The lifecycle state of a Self-Description is described in the Self-Description Definition chapter.

 7.5 Identity and Access Management